andreaharit/immo-eliza-airflow/README.md

     ├───docker-compose.yaml
     └───requirements.txt

-The CSVs and model files are saved inside the 0-Resources directory.
+The CSVs, model files and json with the model metrics are saved inside the 0-Resources directory.
 Scrape contains the code for the scrapper.
 Merge is the code for merging the latest CSV into the previous merged one.
 Train contains the code to train the ML model and, finally, Predict_deploy the code for the Streamlit app.